tjd399/Azure-Storage-and-Container-Creation/README.md

 Step:

+1. Make sure that the Service Principle has been assigned to the Subscritpion you will create the storage account and containers.
+If this step has been completed already, skip to step 2.
-1. Access the Azure-Storage-and-Container-Creation repo.
+2. Access the Azure-Storage-and-Container-Creation repo.
-2. Click on azure.auto.tfvars.
+3. Click on azure.auto.tfvars.
-3. Add the following content to the following
+4. Add the following content to the following

  Subscription ID:
  Resource Group: